-- 9. In column F, providers should use the drop-down list to indicate whether this fee applies to: - a.
-Only students who are starting the course in 2023-24 (new entrants only). - b.
-Only students who have already started on the course and will be continuing on the course in 2023-24 (continuing students only).
-The data return does not need to include fees for continuing students who started courses in earlier years - we include this option in column F to avoid introducing barriers for providers that wish to provide this information. - c.
-All students on the course, regardless of whether they are new entrants or continuing students (all students). - 10.
-Enter the fees for all full-time courses in column G. This should include courses charged below the basic fee cap. - 11.
-When completing these tables, providers should start from the pre-filled 2022-23 course fee information listed for each course type delivered in that year, and consider any amendments or additions that are necessary to reflect the courses to be offered in 2023-24.
+- a.
+Only students who are starting the course in 2024-25 (new entrants only). - b.
+Only students who have already started on the course and will be continuing on the course in 2024-25 (continuing students only).
+The data return does not need to include fees for continuing students who started courses in earlier years we include this option in column F to avoid introducing barriers for providers that wish to provide this information. - c.
+All students on the course, regardless of whether they are new entrants or continuing students (all students). - 11.
+If the course fee applies to 'all students' or 'new entrants' only, use the drop-down list in column G to select from a range the number of entrants in 2024-25. - 12.
+Where the provider has listed a known TEF status within the provider details sheet, either column H or I will be greyed out, allowing it to put just one course fee dependent on its TEF status.
+If a provider is completing this template before receiving the outcomes of its TEF application and has selected this option in the provider details sheet, neither column will be greyed out.
+For those providers that are awaiting the TEF 2023 outcome, please provide the fee levels with and without the TEF uplift.
+This should include courses charged below the basic fee cap. - 13.
+When completing these tables, providers should start from the pre-filled 2023-24 information listed for each course type delivered in that year, and consider any amendments or additions that are necessary to reflect the courses to be offered in 2024-25.
 The OfS needs to report information where providers have different fees for each course type.
 Providers may have more than one fee against a single course type because they charge different fees depending on subject, faculty, location or some other variable.
-All the different fees that exist for a single course type should be recorded, except in cases where the different fee results from the application of a fee waiver. - 12.
-If a given course type is not entered anywhere in Table 3, the OfS will assume that this course type is not run at the provider for new students starting courses in 2023-24, and the provider will not be able to charge above the basic fee for this course type.
+All the different fees that exist for a single course type should be recorded, except in cases where the different fee results from the application of a fee waiver. - 14.
+If a given course type is not entered anywhere in Table 3b, the OfS will assume that this course type is not run at the provider for new students starting courses in 2024-25, and the provider will not be able to charge above the basic fee for this course type. - 15.
+To remove a course type that will not be offered to new entrants in 2024-25, either: - a.
+Where the fee will apply to continuing students, amend the cohort that the fee applies to (column F) by selecting 'continuing students only'. - b.
+Where the fee no longer applies, delete the contents of each column in that row but do not delete the row.

-Table 4: Part-time fees
+Table 4b: Part-time fees

-13. The data in this table has been pre-populated based on the provider's previous submissions of 2022-23 fee levels.
+16. The course types in this table have been pre-populated based on the provider's previous submissions of 2023-24 fee levels.
 The pre-filled information must all be reviewed for accuracy and completeness and amended where necessary.
-Column F must then be completed for all courses.
+Column F and fee information must then be completed for all courses.